Today's Articles

 Rudolph Dunbar was born on this date in 1907.
 He was a Guyanese conductor, clarinetist, and composer.

 Dunbar was born in Nabaclis, British Guyana.
 He was 14 when he joined the British Guiana Militia Band as a clarinet-playing apprentice.
-He immigrated to the United States five years later and began studying at the Institute of Musical Art (now the Juilliard School) in New York, where he was also involved with the Harlem jazz scene.
+Five years later, he immigrated to the United States and began studying at the Institute of Musical Art (now the Juilliard School) in New York, where he was also involved with the Harlem jazz scene.
 During this time, he was a recording artist, playing clarinet solos.
 He also established a friendship with black composer William Grant Still.

 After graduating from music school in 1925, Dunbar moved to Paris, where he established himself as a clarinetist of the highest order.
 In 1931, he moved to London, where he worked as a music critic and started a clarinet school, attracting international students.
 In 1939, he was commissioned to write a textbook on the clarinet, and his “Treatise on the Clarinet” (Boehm System) became an essential reference work for the instrument.
 It remained in print through 10 editions.